 - Best Everyday Carry Knife: Diamond Blade Knives Fury Auto

-Best Overall Hunting Knife: Benchmade Steep Country
+Best Hunting Knife Overall: Benchmade Steep Country

-I cheer the no-slip Santoprene handle, which reduces slippage when the hands are bloody.
-The handle works in harmony with the CPM-S30V Premium Stainless Steel Drop-Point blade.
 With a drop-point, the tip height is usually below the center line of the blade to ensure maximum control when cutting.
 The large belly facilitates skinning, and I’ve found the .121-inch thick blade allows some prying around joints and bones but is finite enough to work meticulously around the eyes, nose, ears, and mouth when caping.

 This do-all knife weighs 2.95 ounces and comes with an Orange/Gray Boltaron sheath.